c-s-li/c-s-li.github.io/index.md

 Session Chair - Textile Summit and Postgraduate Student Conference, Hong Kong.

 ## TEACHING

+Master/PhD Supervision / Macau University of Science and Technology

+Dissertation Supervision in Supply Chain Management / Macau University of Science and Technology

+Dissertation Supervision in Business Analytics / Macau University of Science and Technology

+Academic Advisor in Supply Chain Management / Macau University of Science and Technology

+Training Advisor in International Competition / Macau University of Science and Technology

 BBAZ16604 Decision Analysis in Business / Macau University of Science and Technology